 The inverter accepts a variety of stand-alone option units as required.
 Incorrect connection will cause inverter damage or accident.
 Connect and operate the option unit carefully in accordance with the corresponding option unit manual.

-1.6.1 Connection of the brake unit (FR-BU2)
+1.6.1 Connection of the dedicated external brake resistor (option) (FR-S520E-0.4K to 3.7K only)